National Convention: Fall of factions

 As late as September 1793, there were two distinct wings among the revolutionaries.
-Firstly, those who were later called Hébertists although Hébert himself was never the official leader of a party advocated war to the death and adopted the program of the enragés, ostensibly because the sans-culottes approved it.
-The Hebertists preferred to side with the Montagnards so long as they could hope to control the Convention through them.
+Firstly, those who were later called Hébertists although Jacques Hébert himself was never the official leader of a party that advocated war to the death and adopted the program of the enragés, ostensibly because the sans-culottes approved it.
+The Hébertists preferred to side with the Montagnards so long as they could hope to control the Convention through them.
 They dominated the Cordeliers Club, filled Bouchotte's offices, and could generally carry the Commune with them.
 The other wing was the Dantonists, which formed in response to the increasing centralization of the Revolutionary Government and the dictatorship of the Committees.
 The Dantonists were led predominately by deputies of the Convention (rather than the sans-culottes), including Danton, Delacroix, and Desmoulins.

-Putting the needs of national defense above all other considerations, the Committee of Public Safety had no intentions of giving in to the demands of either the popular movement or the moderates.
-In order to balance the contradictory demands of these two factions, the Revolutionary Government attempted to maintain a position halfway between the moderate Dantonists (citras) and the extremist Hebertists (ultras).

-But at the end of the winter of 1793–4, the shortage of food took a sharp turn for the worse.
-The Hebertists incited sans-culottes to demand stringent measures, and at first, the Committee proved conciliatory.
-The Convention voted 10 million for relief, on 3 Ventose, Barère presented a new general Maximum, and on the 8th Saint-Just obtained a decree confiscating the property of suspects and distributing it to the needy (Ventôse Decrees).
-The Hebertists felt that if they increased the pressure, they would triumph once and for all.
-Although the call appeared like one for insurrection it was probably just for a new demonstration, like the one in September.
-Howecer, the Committee of Public Safety decided on 22 Ventôse Year II (12 March 1794) that the Hebertists posed too serious a threat.
-The Committee linked Hebert, Ronsin, Vincent, and Momoro to the emigres Proli, Cloots and Pereira, so as to present the Hebertists as parties to the "foreign plot".
-All were executed on 4 Germinal (24 March).
-This move largely silenced the Hebertists, now without their leadership.
-Having succeeded in stifling dissent on the left, the Committee then turned on the Dantonists, several members of which were implicated in financial corruption.
-The Committee forced the Convention to lift the parliamentary immunity of nine Dantonist deputies, allowing them to be put on trial.
-On 5 April Dantonist leaders Danton, Delacroix, Desmoulins, and Philippeaux were executed.